You can also download the audio version from the Eating Enlightenment website from here.

 So the reason I’m making this video in post is for the one person out there who is willing to listen to scientific research.
 If you are willing to listen, then you can apply a few practices that I’ll go into more depth below.

-Because strangely enough there are actually been no human studies that show sugar addiction.
+Because strangely enough there are actually been no human studies that show sugar addiction makes you crave sweets all the time.

 Yes, you do hear about chemical studies showing that sugar is like a drug.
 But these studies all come from rats.